Ceratosaurus Scientific Classification

 Ceratosaurus fossils are rare.
 There are not as many compared to the plentiful Allosaurus, which lived at the same time.
 Due to their bony horn, however, Ceratosaurus fossils are very easy to recognize.
 This is especially true for complete specimens.
 You can even see a complete Ceratosaurus skeleton at the Natural History Museum of Utah.

 Additional fragments found in the same areas led some scientists to think that there may have been multiple species of Ceratosaurus.
 However, now most think that they are just fossils of C. nasicornus at different points in the life cycle.
-Some fossils have been identified as young Ceratosaurus.
+Some fossils have been identified as young Ceratosauruses.

 Scientists initially classified some fragments in Tanzania, Uruguay, and Switzerland as Ceratosaurus.
 However, they now believe that they belong to other dinosaur species.
 There is no evidence that Ceratosaurus lived outside of the areas that are now the western U.S. and Portugal.

-Ceratosaurus lived during the Late Jurassic Period.
+Ceratosauruses lived during the Late Jurassic Period.
 Researchers do not know exactly why or when these dinosaurs went extinct.
 But fossils from later periods did not include any specimens of Ceratosaurus.
 It is possible that competition for food with other dinosaurs that lived at the same time made it impossible for a large enough population to survive and reproduce.

 Similar Animals to The Ceratosaurus